techidaily/site-ai-voice-clone/source/_posts/2024-approved-youtube-live-selling-boost-your-sales-with-these-tips.md

 * Limited emotional range as AI avatars cannot capture the full range of human emotions.
 * Ethical concerns such as the potential for deception associated with AI technology in general.

-## Part 3: Getting Started with[Virbo Live](https://virbo.wondershare.com/virbo-live.html) : Ultimate Guide
+## Part 3: Getting Started with Virbo Live

  Virbo allows you to host live shoring with AI streamers and keep your viewers engaged.
 The transformative AI technology saves you costs and allows you to reach a wider global audience.
 With AI-driven avatars or Vtubers, you can boost your revenue during live shopping events on social media.
 The multilingual avatars are available 24/7 for a seamless streaming experience.
 Getting started with Virbo Live is simple and does not require complicated technical skills:

 ##### Step 1 Create a Live Shopping Rooms

- To get started with[Virbo Live](https://virbo.wondershare.com/live) , create a new live shopping room.
+ To get started with [Virbo Live](https://virbo.wondershare.com/live) , create a new live shopping room.
 Select a template from the range provided or click “Create Project” to create a new live room.

 ![live shopping rooms](https://images.wondershare.com/virbo/article/level-up-your-ai-streaming-game-a-quick-guide-and-tool-recommendation-3.jpg)